kaerus/program.js/README.md

 program.js
 ==========
-Note: this is work in progress so everything is subject to change.
+This library was originally developed for the <a href="https://github.com/kaerus/arangodep project">arangodep</a> project.

 Synopsis
 --------
-This library attaches a contextual command line interface to your programs.
+This library attaches a contextual command line interface to programs.

 Introduction
 ------------